ardeal/yolo_nano/README.md

 # YOLO Nano implementation with Pytorch
 This is my implementation of YOLO Nano with Pytorch.
-This repository could be freely used for any purpose.

 <br /><br /><br />
 <H1>  If you like it, please star it. </>